 Driving anxiety is an unreasonable fear of driving.
 It is usually due to the fear of losing control on the road.
 It comes in different levels.
 Some people may refuse to drive while others can develop phobia altogether.

 Driving anxiety, however, leads to no long-term illness.
 Even more, is behavior that is learned hence can easily be unlearned.
-Here are some basic facts about driving phobia and ten steps on how to overcome this life-crippling fear.
+Here are some basic facts about driving related phobia and nine steps on how to overcome this life-crippling anxiety while driving.

 Causes Of Driving Anxiety

-- Experience: if you were involved in a car accident, witnessed one or experienced a “close call,” you may become scared of driving.
+if you were involved in a car accident, witnessed one, or experienced a “close call,” you may have fear of driving due to post-traumatic stress disorder.
 It is usually because your subconscious mind is being protective.

-- Low blood sugar: Anxiety is one of the signs of a hypoglycemic reaction.
-However, if the attack happens when you are driving, you may wrongfully associate the anxiety with driving itself.
+Anxiety is one of the signs of a hypoglycemic reaction.
+However, if the panic attack happens when you are driving, you may wrongfully associate the anxiety with driving itself.
 The causes of low blood sugar are starvation or eating a meal that is high in simple sugars.
 It is also common among people with a history of hypoglycemia or diabetes.

-- Avoidance: You heighten your driving anxiety issues with you choose to avoid driving altogether.
+You heighten your panic attack issues with you choose to avoid driving altogether.
 The more you opt not to drive the harder it becomes to drive.
 Finally, it develops into a full-blown driving phobia.

 Symptoms Of Driving Anxiety

-The following are signs that you may be anxious driving;
+The following are signs that you may experience anxiety while driving;

 - Increased heart palpitation